Decibels-Sonification/sonification-resources/README.md

 - **[p5 Sound](https://p5js.org/reference/#/libraries/p5.sound)** - a Javascript library from the p5.js ecosystem that provides useful methods for accessing the [Web Audio API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API).
 - **[Tone.js](https://tonejs.github.io/)** - a Web Audio framework written in Javascript for creating interactive music in the browser.

+### Software

+- **[Holon.ist](https://holon.ist/)** - Holon.ist is a system for flexible processing of sensor data into MIDI and OSC.
+Available for iPhone and iPad as a Universal iOS app.
+Connect your studio hardware and favourite music apps, VJ or lighting software, or make your own sounds with embedded Pure Data.

 ### Hardware

 - **[Photon Smasher](https://www.clipsoundandmusic.uk/photonsmasher/)** - mini-sensor device that converts light into sound.
 "Use a solar cell to convert light into sound and explore a hidden world of rhythms, melodies and textures."